didenko/fst/README.md

   &fst.Node{0640, fst.Rfc3339(t, "2017-11-12T13:14:15Z"), "settings/theme2.toml", "key = val2"},
 }

-old, cleanup, err = fst.TempCreateChdir(nodes)
-if err != nil {
-  t.Fatal(err)
-}
+old, cleanup := fst.TempCreateChdir(t, nodes)
 defer cleanup()
 ```

-If there is no error, _TempCreateChdir_ will create the `settings` directory  with files `theme1.toml` and `theme2.toml`, with the specified key/value pairs as content in a new directory.
+If there was no failure then _TempCreateChdir_ will create the `settings` directory  with files `theme1.toml` and `theme2.toml`, with the specified key/value pairs as content in the `settings` directory.

-The _TempCreateChdir_ function removes the temporary directory it creates as a part of the cleanup logic.
-It also does a best-effort attempt to remove the directory is an error occurred during it's operation.
+As a part of the cleanup logic the _TempCreateChdir_ function removes the temporary directory it created.
+It also does a best-effort attempt to remove the temporary directory if it failed during its operation, while also calling `t.Fatalf(...)`.

 ### <span id="TreeDiff" />[_TreeDiff_](https://godoc.org/go.didenko.com/fst#TreeDiff)